Would a T-Mobile-Sprint Merger Hurt Consumers? - Slashdot

 There are two possible counter arguments to the "Fewer competitors = less competition" argument.

 The first is that both Sprint and T-Mobile are silo'd, in the public consciousness, with "Cheap and poor quality", in comparison to their other two competitors.
-The reputation is unfair: T-Mobile is superb right now, and Verizon has always been overrated, concentrating on technical metrics studied in surveys while running a network that ignores critical usability features like call quality and user friendlines
+The reputation is unfair: T-Mobile is superb right now, and Verizon has always been overrated, concentrating on technical metrics studied in surveys while running a network that ignores critical usability features like call quality and user friendliness.

+A merger would make it much easier for T-Mobile to knock down that final block in the public perception about its network.
+It can point out that it now has the combined coverage of both networks, matching or exceeding their competitors, and has plenty of low frequency spectrum to deal with indoor coverage issues.
+It would be able to argue that it is higher quality than both AT&T and Verizon on every metric.

+The second counter argument is that Sprint is failing.
+Badly.
+It's not been profitable in decades.
+It is being propped up by investor after investor in the hope that one of the big 3 will buy it out.
+Sprint is going to die, one way or another, and if it doesn't merge with T-Mobile the likely result is that it'll just go bankrupt and the assets will end up split across the big three anyway.

 I don't think so...
 (Score:2)